 The facility has been under FDA scrutiny for some time.
 In 2016, the plant was given a Form 483 that cited it for a number of issues, including problems in the media line that plant managers acknowledged should have led to a halt in production of a commercial batch.
 Instead, workers allowed it to proceed.
 It was also cited for some media fills not being overseen by quality-control personnel, and much of the work wasn’t logged.
 The FDA gave Akorn the all-clear for those issues in 2017.

-Akorn had a tumultuous year in 2018, having to abandon its plans of a $4 billion takeover of German generics maker Fresenius.
+Akorn had a tumultuous year in 2018, with German generics maker Fresenius Kabi cancelling its nearly $5 billion takeover of Akorn.
 Then in November, Akorn’s Parsippany, New Jersey, plant was hit with a 22-page Form 483.
 The plant, which makes sterile drugs, including eye products, lotions and jellies, was cited for nearly a dozen issues, some of which could lead to contamination, the FDA said.

 To top the year off, Raj Rai, Akorn’s chief executive, announced in December that he would retire.